yarenska/kubernetes-notes/services.md

 ### Services

 #### 1. Cluster IP
 * It is the default type of services.
-If you didnt define anything, the service get automaticaaly this type.
+If you didnt define anything, the service gets this type automatically.

-Assuming we have a Deployment having the definition of type:
+Assuming we have a Deployment that has the definition of type:

 ```yaml
 apiVersion: apps/v1